-There are several simple things one can do to take advantage of rainfall to supplement your landscape irrigation.
+One can take advantage of rainfall to supplement landscape irrigation.
 Build berms around plants, divert runoff from rooftops and walkways to plants, and use containers to store rainwater.

 Make a Cool, Cool Change

-The summer heat can make it tough on new plants.
+Summer heat can make it tough on new plants.
 New landscape plantings require more frequent waterings to establish strong root systems.
-If you are planning to change your landscaping, do the work in the cooler months of the year.
-Your new plants will do better and you’ll need less water to get them established.
+If planning to change landscaping, do the work in the cooler months of the year.
+New plants will do better and need less water to get them established.

 Turn On to a Timer

-An irrigation timer can help you save water in your landscape.
-Establish an appropriate irrigation schedule for your site conditions and learn how to set the schedule into your timer.
-Also, don’t forget to make periodic adjustments to account for changing water requirements as the seasons change.
+An irrigation timer can help save water in a landscape.
+Establish an appropriate irrigation schedule for the site conditions and learn how to set the schedule with the timer.
+Remember to make periodic adjustments to account for changing water requirements as seasons change.